bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1-M03 is here!.md

 ---

 We are pleased to announce the third milestone of the upcoming Kotlin 1.1.
 This release brings new language features as well as improvements and fixes in the JavaScript backend, compiler and IDEA plugin.
 The new release also includes all tooling features introduced in Kotlin 1.0.5, and is compatible with IntelliJ IDEA 2016.3 EAP and Android Studio 2.2 and 2.3.
-As with other milestone releases, we give <b>no backwards compatibility guarantees</b> for new language and library features.
-Anything introduced in milestone releases of 1.1 is <b>subject to change </b>before the final 1.1 release.
+As with other milestone releases, we give **no backwards compatibility guarantees** for new language and library features.
+Anything introduced in milestone releases of 1.1 is **subject to change**before the final 1.1 release.
 Please do share your feedback regarding the new features or any problems that you may run into with this release, via [YouTrack](https://youtrack.jetbrains.com/issues/KT) , [forums](https://discuss.kotlinlang.org) and [Slack](http://kotlinlang.slack.com/) .
 The full changelog for 1.1-M03 is available [here](https://github.com/JetBrains/kotlin/blob/1.1-M03/ChangeLog.md) .